Myde001/Stocks_data_analysis/README.md

 Morgan Stanley,
 Wells Fargo.

-** Figure out how to get the stock data from Jan 1st 2006 to Jan 1st 2016 for each of these banks.
-Set each bank to be a separate dataframe, with the variable name for that bank being its ticker symbol.
-This will involve a few steps:**

 Use datetime to set start and end datetime objects.
-Figure out the ticker symbol for each bank.
-Figure out how to use datareader to grab info on the stock.

 ** Use [this documentation page](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html) for hints and instructions (it should just be a matter of replacing certain values.
 Use google finance as a source, for example:**

 # Bank of America